The Front-of-Pack Claims That Drive Snack Bar Purchase Intent

 Sugar Messaging: “Less Than 8g” Outperforms Everything

-Low sugar snacks are increasingly important to consumers, and the sugar messaging results followed the same specificity pattern:
+Low-sugar snacks are increasingly important to consumers — driven by GLP-1 awareness, general health consciousness, and growing scepticism of hidden sugars.
+The sugar messaging results followed the same specificity pattern:

 ClaimPreference (%)